fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 ### MTU considerations
 Embedding DTLS in STUN requires considerations for reducing the MTU used by the DTLS layer for the fragmentation of the handshake.
-The goal is to fit the DTLS packet into STUN packet with a predefined maximum size.
+The goal is to fit the DTLS handshake packets into STUN packets with a predefined maximum size.

 The following attributes must be taken into account: